Leecns/outline-bridge-server/README.md

 ### Setup Bridge Server using V2Ray

-Follow these steps to set up the bridge (relay) server:
+To set up a bridge (relay) server using V2Ray, follow these steps:

 1. Install Docker and Docker-compose on the bridge (relay) server.
 1. Clone this repository into the bridge server.